August 10, 2021

 Some reasons you might get acne on a vegan diet include low levels of B12, low zinc Levels, eating the wrong foods such as processed vegan snacks, disruption in our microbiome from a diet transition, or relying too much on bread and other refined grains as a main part of a vegan diet.

 Here are some of the leading reasons that a shift to a vegan diet may be contributing to or worsening your acne, and what you can do about it.

-Some people prefer to use B12 fortified foods regularly, such as soy milk, some cereals, and nutritional yeast.
-Although fortified foods appear to be in cases of deficiency, they have a .
-Using fortified foods enables you to limit your B12 intake to your while still keeping vegan acne away.
+Some people prefer to use B12 fortified foods regularly, such as soy milk, certain cereals, and nutritional yeast.
+Although fortified foods appear to be less effective in cases of deficiency, they have a high bioavailability for vegans.

-frequently occur in people with acne, whether they’re vegan or not.
-In fact, in both deficient and non-deficient acne patients, zinc supplementation , although the high doses (400-600mg/day) came with nausea, vomiting, and diarrhea.
+Low zinc levels frequently occur in people with acne, whether they’re vegan or not.
+In fact, in both deficient and non-deficient acne patients, zinc supplementation improved their acne, although the high doses (400-600mg/day) came with nausea, vomiting, and diarrhea.